brendancooley/brendancooley.github.io/_pages/research.md

 ### Works in Progress

-- Linkages in Security Disputes (with Colin Krainin and Kristopher Ramsay)
+- Monopoly in the Jungle: Prices, Exchange, and Robbery in Predatory Economies (with Colin Krainin and Kristopher Ramsay)
 - Market Structure, Military Coercion, and the International Politics of Oil Production